Schweinitz Sunflower Facts

 Schweinitz Sunflower Physical Description

-Species: H. schweinitzii
+- Species: H. schweinitzii

-Schweinitz Sunflower Distribution and Habitat
+Schweinitz Sunflower Distribution, Habitat, and Ecology

-Amazingly, it prefers to inhabit areas of poor soil, such as regions with high clay content and thrives in either full or partial sunlight.
+In addition, the surprising plant may also be found in the few remaining regions of Carolina prairie.
+Amazingly, it also prefers to inhabit areas of poor soil, such as regions with high clay content and thrives in either full or partial sunlight.

 Given that the majority of its remaining numbers exist along roadsides, highway maintenance is actually another leading threat to its existence.